JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 The **`share`** directory contains generally helpful files that are distributed with the source code as well as the binaries.
 After building Bitcoin Core, for example, the directory includes a sample configuration file.

 The **`src`** directory contains all the C++ source code for the project.
 The source code is used to create the main binaries such as bitcoind, bitcoin-wallet, and bitcoin-cli.
-It also contains the source code for the unit tests, as well as source code for the fuzz and util tests.
+It also contains the source code for the unit tests, as well as source code for the fuzz tests.

 The **`test`** directory contains all the code for testing, not included in the **`src`** directory.
-This includes functional tests that examine the binary applications in their entirety (written in python and can be executed with the test-runner), the test-runners for the fuzz and util tests, and lint tests which can check your code for programmatic and stylistic errors before compilation.
+This includes functional tests that examine the binary applications in their entirety (written in python and can be executed with the test-runner) and the lint tests which can check your code for programmatic and stylistic errors before compilation.
+It also contains test-runners, including for the fuzz tests.

 Bitcoin Core translations and localizations are managed using the Transifex platform.
 Anyone can create an account and make contributions to the translations/localizations via the platform.
 The configuration file (**`config`**) in the **`.tx`** directory maps the Bitcoin Core codebase into translatable components on the Transifex platform.